 Once critical organisational aspects of the trial are finalised, we will be alerting you closer to the intake period so you can discuss your suitability as a participant with one of the APM clinical trial site doctors.
-We expect that this will be in January 2020.

 A novel feature for Trial 1, is that it will assess four repurposed medications against placebo, recruiting 300 patients nationwide.
 These medications each have different but compelling biochemical evidence for their potential to slow or stop long-term decline in Parkinson’s.
 This trial design will allow the testing of various pathological pathways, such as inflammation and oxidative stress, within one study.
 The APM researchers will test the target engagement of these pathways, and evaluate disease progression.

 The APM strives to transform our understanding of Parkinson’s, identify genetic targets to guide drug development in Australia, and generate the evidence for personalised treatments for patients with Parkinson’s based on each individual’s genetic information.